0

 6

 • @MrHen, I did not mean to insult you and what I said was in no way directed at you specifically or personally.
 However, The question I am asking is a sepearte issue, not a percievied one.
 So when people don't acknowledge that, then yes, it is frustrating.
 I am also completely willing to admit that I have a communication problem and am somehow not phrasing my question clearly enough.
 Any advice on how to improve that would be appreciated.
 Should I target discrimination as the topic of my question more blatantly?
 Limit it to Fortune 500 companies?
-Jun 27, 2011 at 20:33
+Commented Jun 27, 2011 at 20:33

 • The reason I am asking this question is because I hear many people in the Feminist community asserting that discrimination is ongoing while citing the gender pay gap as evidence.
 The problem is that the gender pay gap is not proof of discrimination....it's really only proof of a pay gap, so I wanted to see what evidence there may be that supports claims of pay discrimination.
 I would think the null hypothesis would be that discrimination happens as isolated incidents, given the risk to companies to discriminate on gender and the penalties they would have to pay.
-Jun 27, 2011 at 20:35
+Commented Jun 27, 2011 at 20:35

 • I think it is also important to point out that abstracting the question of discrimination accross all industries does not equate to the same issue as the gender pay gap.
 The gender pay gap is simply the difference between what women earn as a whole when compared to what men earn as a whole, with there being many different reasons for this.
 It is not inherently tied to or related to discrimination, as where I am only asking about discrimination.
-Jun 27, 2011 at 20:37
+Commented Jun 27, 2011 at 20:37

 • 1